amoxicillin (as trihydrate)

 The above list includes the milder side effects of your medicine.

-watery and severe diarrhoea (several loose bowel movements per day), which may also be bloody
+watery or severe diarrhoea (several loose bowel movements per day), which may also

 severe stomach cramps